280104/Multimodal-AI-Assitant/README.md

-Perfect — let’s make the **final polished README.md** version:
-Readable, visual, with sample screenshots (where you’ll paste yours).
-Everything explained with examples and real commands.

-Here’s your copy-ready README 👇

----

 # 🧠 Multimodal AI Assistant

 *A Streamlit-based intelligent system that extracts, understands, and answers questions from any kind of file.*